saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/client-getting-started.md

 Each `root` setting specifies the path to a folder for `coroner` to watch, and the corresponding `token` specifies the friendly token name to use for the upload.

-In the example above, when a snapshot file is saved to `/home/jdoe/workspace/proj1`, `coroner daemon` will automatically execute the equivalent of `coroner put proj1 proj1 /home/jdoe/workspace/proj1/file.btt`.
+In the example above, when a snapshot file is saved to `/home/jdoe/workspace/proj1`, `coroner daemon` will automatically run the equivalent of `coroner put proj1 proj1 /home/jdoe/workspace/proj1/file.btt`.

 Once configured, run `coroner daemon` and leave it running.